LINKING FOOD PRODUCTION AND NUTRITION

 Systems approaches to link agricultural production with food and nutrition outcomes is critical for achieving reductions in hunger and malnutrition.
 Recent nutrition sensitive agriculture approaches and others are seeking to better integrate our food production and nutrition systems.
-While much work has been done to explore potential agricultural changes from climate change, less work has focused on the implications of these changes and other climate induced impacts on food security.
+While much work has been done to explore potential agricultural changes from climate change, less work has focused on the implications of these changes and other climate induced impacts on food security and diet quality.
 These challenges will look different across the world and Meredith and the lab are exploring links between food security and climate change in multiple regions through these projects.
 More recently this work is considering the relationship between agricultural diversity and diet and nutritional diversity and stability, including in the context of future climate changes.

 Smallholder Farmers Food Security and Diet Diversity